SerbianCharm/Portfolio/README.md

-# SerbianCharm | Ethical Hacker & Programmer Portfolio
+# SerbianCharm | Ethical Hacker

-This is a simple, modern portfolio website for an **Ethical Hacker and Programmer**.
+This is a simple, modern portfolio website for an **Ethical Hacker**.
 Built with only HTML, CSS, and JavaScript – no frameworks required!!